jaymzh/pius/README.md

 For every key (`-A`) on the keyring (`-r`) this will prompt you to verify the fingerprint and choose a signing level.
-Then, if you tell it to, it will sign all UIDs on <keyid>, and export one copy of the for each UID with only that UID signed.
+Then, if you tell it to, it will sign all UIDs on <keyid>, and export one copy of them for each UID with only that UID signed.
 Each one will then be encrypt-emailed off to the email address in the UID (`-m`).
 Finally, `-s` tells it which key to sign with.